Orlando and Jacksonville Antique, Art, Furniture, and Personal Property Appraisers

 What fee questions should I ask Central and North Florida appraisers?
 Ask whether pricing is hourly, flat, minimum, travel-based, rush-based, research-based, room-count-based, storage-visit-based, or item-count-based; what the written report includes; whether revisions or follow-up are extra; and whether the fee is non-contingent and never tied to value or sale outcome.

 Can one Orlando or Jacksonville appraiser handle antiques, fine art, furniture, and personal property?
 Sometimes.
-A local personal property, art, antiques, furniture, or decorative arts appraiser may fit estate inventory and triage, but higher-value paintings, sculpture, designer furniture, jewelry, rugs, books, silver, textiles, or unusual collectibles may need specialist review or a hybrid appraisal path.
+A local personal property, art, antiques, furniture, or decorative arts appraiser may fit estate inventory and triage, but higher-value paintings, sculpture, designer furniture, jewelry, rugs, books, silver, textiles, or unusual collectibles may need specialist review.